Cherry Blossom Shepherd's Hut

 Sleeps 2 people

-Shepherd's Hut in Devon: So cute it almost hurts, meet our slice of heaven in a shepherd's hut.
+Shepherd's Hut in Devon: So cute it almost hurts, meet our slice of heaven.
 No noise, no stress, just sit back and count the constellations in the clear night sky.
 All together now: 'When you wish upon a star . . .'

 Out and About